Munawwar/react-global-states/README.md

 The library only reacts to changes in level 1 and level 2 properties of the store object.

 This may seem like an arbitrary decision, but from previous experience with libraries like Redux on large projects, it is mostly not a good idea to have highly nested global store.
 Mostly because managing a tree is a lot harder.
-It involves selectors and re-mapping store properties to new names etc to improve performance, all of which adds unnecessary complexities/cognitive load, which could have been avoided if you flatten the global store in the first place. react-global-states takes that as good practice and enforces it here.
+It involves selectors and re-mapping store properties to new names etc to improve performance, all of which adds unnecessary complexities/cognitive load, which could have been avoided if you flatten the global store in the first place. `react-global-states` takes that as good practice and enforces it here.

 **So what happens if there is a third level of nesting?**
 Well the library will only do a JS strict equality check (=== operator), unlike the first two levels where individual properties are checked.
 Render performance could take a hit if you nest the global store beyond 3 and more levels.
 So if you do change 3rd or 4th level (or more) object,  make sure that you create a new 3rd level object everytime (using spread or whatever), so that component re-rendering is triggered.

-### Q: "Why is this thing so complex"?
+### Q: "Why is SSR more complex"?

-Answer: Server-side rendering (SSR)
+Answer: Each server request for a page needs it's own states.
+Sharing states across requests does not work well in async rendering libraries like `next.js`.
+Which means each request needs a new store, passed to components via a Context.
+But that makes libraries more complex to use.

-#### Background
+### Zombie child & stale props problem

-State managers like zustand creates a singleton store that gives a nicer API for purely client-side rendered app as compared to react-global-state.
-However if server-side rendering is a requirement, a singleton store becomes problematic.
-How?
-Two concurrent page render requests would overwrite the same shared store, leading your rendered markup to be wrong as it is based on mixed/inconsistent states.
+Redux documents [two issues](https://react-redux.js.org/api/hooks#stale-props-and-zombie-children) they had to tackle named "zombie child" and "state props" problems.

-#### Can singleton store have a workaround for SSR?
+The common pattern between the two issues is the use of component props to select a global state. `react-global-states` does not support dynamic selectors, rather get all the data you need and make the conditional decision in render code.
+This happens to be a good thing here, as both classes of issues are not possible with static selectors.

-You are probably thinking "Can concurrency for the render path of the code be avoided?".
-Yes, if you write your own server-render function that does not do anything async between state initialization and renderToString().. but most likely you are using `next.js`, whose render code is async, so this is not an option.
+### Usage with Multiple renderers

-This is why it is necessary to create a new store on app launch (inside App component) and dependency inject the store to components via react context.
+When using `react-global-states` with multiple renderers (e.g. react-three-fiber inside react), you will have to implement a [solution mentioned in this thread by franciscop-sc](https://github.com/facebook/react/issues/13332#issuecomment-684144825).

 ## Play with it